-We are part of Folio - a growing Multi Academy Trust which aims to develop a family of schools who can all work together and put the best interests of young people in mind.
+We are part of Folio - a local Multi Academy Trust which aims to develop a family of schools who can all work together and put the best interests of young people in mind.

 We are passionate about our school and work exceptionally hard to create a unique place of learning for our children.

-If you would like to find out more, we would warmly welcome you for a visit. (currently due to COVID-19 restrictions visits are not possible but please do take a look at our school website).
+If you would like to find out more, we would warmly welcome you for a visit.